I will not waste time counting losses They only bring me down If I allow my brain to think In my thoughts I'll surely drown

 I have done away with disorder At least the negative kind I am going to forget my bad habits Regain the lost parts of my mind

 No more whining or self-deprecation Or wanting to change who I will be I am tossing out the mocking past Finally embracing beautiful me

 Reading this now if course brings thoughts of recovery and addictiin to my mind but this was waaaay before I ever did real drugs.
 It was written about my insecurities and accepting myself for the imperfect mess I am.

+I used to crave for acceptance, but instead I felt pushed away by cliques and clichés, realizing that pretense came with no gains.
 Now the filter is gone, and I'm sticking with those who've been with me all along.
 I choose to be myself today.
 My life is better like that anyway.

 Not quite sure why I began writing this poem, but towards the end I express some feelings I had in high school when I always seemed to be trying to impress people.
 College has taught me the value of being myself and I am moving towards being more comfortable in my own skin.